KingsleyPattinson/AnomalyDetectionBenchmark/README.md

 - Result Analysis

-The following table  shows the experiment results on part of xx instances with filling zero for missing data, where the abbreviations of the evaluation metrics are accuracy, precision, recall, F1-score, affiliation precision, affiliation recall, Range_AUC_ROC, Range_AUC_PR, VUS_ROC, VUS_PR, AUC_PR, and AUC_ROC in order.
+The following table shows the experiment results on part of instances with filling zero for missing data, where the abbreviations of the evaluation metrics are accuracy, precision, recall, F1-score, affiliation precision, affiliation recall, Range_AUC_ROC, Range_AUC_PR, VUS_ROC, VUS_PR, AUC_PR, and AUC_ROC in order.